Yepoleb/gogdb/README.md

     # cp example-production.py /etc/gogdb/config-production.py
     # editor /etc/gogdb/config-production.py

-Build assets.
-Both commands have to be run in a root shell because sudo resets the environment variables

-    # export GOGDB_CONFIG=/etc/gogdb/config-production.py
-    # scripts/run.sh assets

 ## Apache2

-Apache is used as the webserver to serve static assets and to translate HTTP/HTTPS into uwsgi requests.
+Apache is used as the webserver to serve static assets and act as a HTTPS proxy.

 Install Apache2